COMMERCIAL SOLID WASTE, RECYCLING AND COMPOSTING

 PART 2.0, ADOPTION AND REVISION OF ADMINISTRATIVE RULES

 A. Director's Authority to Adopt Rules.
-Under authority of the City Code, Chapter 17.102, the Director of the Bureau of Planning and Sustainability [hereinafter Director] is authorized to adopt rules, procedures and forms to implement provisions of that Chapter which regulate the collection and disposal of commercial solid waste, compostables and recycling in the City of Portland.
+Under authority of the City Code, Chapter 17.102, the Director of the Bureau of planning and sustainability [hereinafter Director] is authorized to adopt rules, procedures and forms to implement provisions of that chapter which regulate the collection and disposal of commercial solid waste, compostables and recycling in the City of Portland.

 B. Adoption and Revision of Rules.

 1. Any rule adopted or revised according to the authority of the City Code shall require a public review process.
-Not less than ten nor more than thirty days before such public review process, notice shall be given by publication in a newspaper of general local circulation.
+Not less than ten or more than thirty days before such public review process, notice shall be given by publication in a newspaper of general local circulation.
 Such notice shall include the place, time, and purpose of the public review process and the location at which copies of the full set of the proposed rules may be obtained.

 3. During the public review, the Director or the Director's designee shall hear testimony or receive written comment concerning the proposed rules.
 The Director shall review the recommendations, taking into consideration the comments received during the public review process and shall either adopt the proposal, modify or reject it.